brentp/cyvcf2/README.md

 Testing
 =======

-Tests can be run with:
+Install `pytest`, then tests can be run with:

 ```
-python setup.py test
+pytest
 ```

 CLI